Tropical-Style House Design with Glass Windows

 A boho coastal living room is that sweet spot where the free-spirited, earthy vibes of bohemian design meet the serene, light-filled tranquility of coastal aesthetics.
 Think less about overt nautical themes and more about a relaxed, sun-drenched atmosphere.
 It’s about natural textures—rattan, jute, linen—layered with a muted, sandy color palette.
 We’re aiming for a space that feels lived-in, collected, and utterly calming, like a long, slow exhale after a day by the ocean.
 It’s not just a style; it’s a feeling.

 For colors, we stick to a foundation of soft whites, sandy beiges, and muted grays, often punctuated with pale blues or greens reminiscent of sea glass.
 The magic happens with materials: we lean heavily into natural fibers.
 Imagine a chunky jute rug underfoot, a linen slipcovered sofa, and accent chairs woven from rattan or bamboo.
 Reclaimed wood pieces, perhaps a coffee table with a weathered finish, add that touch of history.
-We often incorporate ceramics with organic shapes and a few brushed brass accents for a subtle warmth.
-The truth is, it’s all about touch and texture.
+We often incorporate ceramics with organic shapes and a few brushed brass accents for a subtle warmth. it’s all about touch and texture.

 This is where the art comes in.
 The trick to a balanced coastal boho living room is to let the coastal elements set the serene, airy backdrop—think light walls, sheer curtains, and a generally uncluttered feel.
 Then, the bohemian touches come in through textiles and decor: macrame wall hangings, globally inspired throw pillows with subtle patterns, or a collection of potted plants.
 We’ve seen this work best when the boho pieces are organic and textural, rather than overly colorful or busy.
 It’s about a gentle dialogue, not a shouting match.
 A modern coastal boho living room embraces this restraint beautifully.